 Not just gear, but finding a great running plan as well as seeking out inspiration also became important to me, because I sure didn’t know what I was doing on my own.
 I have quite a few things I can’t train without, so I thought I’d share my top 10 marathon runner must-haves.

 I still crave those easy run days with little prep or thinking involved.
-But as a goal-oriented runner, I have a pretty long list of things I need to do my best.
+But as a goal-oriented runner, I have a pretty long list of things I use to do my best that I think you’ll find helpful, too!

 Here are my top 10 marathon runner must-haves and my best picks in each category.

 - GPS Watch: Garmin Forerunner 55 is my go to!

 - Hydration System: Obsessed with the Nathan Pinnacle 4L vest for long runs and Fitly flasks for racing or shorter runs.

-- Compression Pocket Shorts: Baleaf is a brand I like that is inexpensive, and my new favorite are these from Fabletics.
+- Compression Pocket Shorts: Baleaf is a brand I like that is inexpensive, and my new favorite are these from Fabletics (they don’t budge!).
 For the guys, my husband loves the lined Pace Breaker from Lululemon.

 - Marathon Training Plan: As a coach, I have a free beginner one here!

 - Long Run Fuel: I currently use a combo of Huma gels, Spring Awesomesauce and Tailwind.

 - Foam Roller: Legit could not train without one – mine is a basic firm-density.

 - Inspiration: Read on…

-- Treadmill: My 4-year-old NordicTrack is going strong and keeps me running even on days when the weather doesn’t cooperate.
+- Treadmill: My 5-year-old NordicTrack is going strong and keeps me running even on days when the weather doesn’t cooperate.

 1. GPS Watch